 1. Run antivirus software

 The first step is to use a reliable antivirus program and run the Full Scan option.
-You don’t want to cut corners and use a Quick Scan if you’ve been hacked.
-A comprehensive scan can reveal all forms of malware, like Trojans or ransomware, keyloggers, and other viruses.
+If you’ve been hacked, don’t cut corners with only a Quick Scan.
+A comprehensive scan can reveal all forms of malware, such as Trojans or ransomware, keyloggers, and other viruses.
+TotalAV and Bitdefender are two top-rated antivirus programs with real-time malware protection and advanced security features.

-• TotalAV: With near-perfect protection scores and affordable plans, TotalAV is our top choice for an easy-to-use antivirus program.
-TotalAV also offers phishing protection with its WebShield feature so you can easily avoid unsafe websites and protect yourself against scams.
+- TotalAV is our top choice for an easy-to-use antivirus program.
+Its WebShield feature offers real-time phishing protection, so you can easily avoid unsafe websites and protect yourself against scams.
+Plus, the award-winning antivirus software bundles a secure VPN and top-rated ad blocker to keep you safe online.

 2. Log out of all devices